AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/view-through-attribution/configuring-doubleclick-campaign-manager-view-through-attribution.md

 To begin gaining more granular insight from view through tracking with Doubleclick Campaign Manager, our tracking pixel needs to be configured.

-[Click here](/help/advanced-marketo-measure-features/view-through-attribution/marketo-measure-view-through-attribution-faq.md) for more information about the [!DNL Marketo Measure] View Through Attribution functionality.
+For more information about the [!DNL Marketo Measure] View Through Attribution functionality, refer to [Marketo Measure View Through Attribution FAQ](/help/advanced-marketo-measure-features/view-through-attribution/marketo-measure-view-through-attribution-faq.md).

 [!DNL Marketo Measure] is considered a piggyback tag because it's a third party call through the DCM ad tag.
 Piggyback tags do not work with image tags, only iframe or javascript tags.
 According to DCM Support, this did not change recently and has always been the case.
 Standard tags were deprecated on Oct 2, 2017 but do not affect the ability of [!DNL Marketo Measure] to track the impressions.